alephnode/alephnode/src/pages/13-jiggy-jest-jenkins/index.md

 - Buddy (?)

 None dominate the market, however, like Jenkins<link>.
 And, while it might not be the edgiest contestant in the field, it's something the average developer will undoubtedly run into at work and thus deserves a good understanding.

+The downside of Jenkins is that it's not a hosted service.
+Rather, users are expected to install and host the application on their own hardware.
+Since I've already committed to learning more about Jenkins, the next step is getting my infrastructure established in the cloud.

+For this project, I'm going to run a Jenkins server in a Docker container on an EC2 instance on Amazon Web Services (AWS).
+There are admittedly countless permutations of different stacks and services I could've chosen to host this service.
+Ultimately, I chose the Docker route because Jenkins provides the images.
+This seemed easier than writing or following a script that had me install Java, Jenkins, and other utilities from scratch.
+I also chose an EC2 instance instead of a more integrated service like ECS or EKS for two reasons:

+1. I'll only need one build server, so task definitions and services felt like overkill
+2. Keeping it on a VPS with Docker installed is easily repeatable across cloud providers

+Let's dive in.

+_Note: If you're following along, you'll want to <link>create an AWS account</link> for this next part of the article._

+### Creating the EC2 Instance

+First, log onto the AWS Console and navigate to the EC2 dashboard.
+There, you should be able to launch a new instance.

+<screen></screen>

+The wizard will walk you through creating a new instance.
+Below are the details for each section.

+1. Instance Type

+- Select XXXX size.
+This is due to an issue with Jest \*explain how jest is a resource hog.
+- walk through creating security group with inbound rules necessary
+- launch the instance

+Cool, we're now ready to ssh into the server and install Docker.
+Here are the <link>blessed steps</link> to installing.